VSC-NeuroPilot/node.ts-image/README.md

 # Node.js + TypeScript container template

-This is a ready-to-go pre-configured environment for Neuro to use with NeuroPilot.
+This is a ready-to-go pre-configured environment with the TypeScript Neuro Game SDK for Neuro to use with NeuroPilot.

 ## Setup